geertj/gruvi/README.rst

 You need Python 2.7 or 3.3+.

-The following operating systems are currently tested:
+The following operating systems are currently supported:

-* Posix (Only Linux is currently tested)
+* Linux (might work on other Posix OSs)
-* Mac OSX
+* macOS (not currently tested via CI)
-* Windows
+* Windows (not currently tested via CI)

 Installation
 ------------